 The new carbide coatings are formed when carbon combines with other elements that have a lower rate of surface erosion at high temperatures.

-The study was led in Manchester by Professor Ping Xiao from the School of Materials.
+The study was led in Manchester by Professor Ping Xiao from the Department of Materials.
 It’s his belief that these compounds could revolutionise hypersonic travel for air and space.

 It’s not just the materials that could change.
 Mechanisms that have helped generations of planes to fly could also be replaced forever.